johnfewell/ce-evals-app/spec.md

 Using Devise/OmniAuth/Facebook

-- [x] Include nested resource show or index (URL e.g. users/2/recipes)
+- [ ] Include nested resource show or index (URL e.g. users/2/recipes)

+!!!! work on this:

+/attendees/1/finished_evaluations

+Only the attendee's finished evaluations

 - [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients)

+Not a new but a custom form use for completing evaluations: /attendees/:id/evaluations/:id/answers

 - [ ] Include form display of validation errors (form URL e.g. /recipes/new)

+!!!!
+I need to work on this more

 Confirm:
 - [ ] The application is pretty DRY